 Pugs are tiny and muscular dogs with square features.
 Very friendly in nature, they have an even temperament and can easily play with other dogs.

 Perfect for people who are a bit on the lazy side, Pugs are known to sleep most of the day.
 Their comical character will keep you laughing all day, even though they are sleeping.
-Think of them as clowns of the dog universe.
+Think of teacup Pug as the clown of the dog universe.

 Poodles come in different sizes and colors.
 What many people do not know is that there are actually three sizes of poodles.
 Those are the toy poodle, miniature poodle, and standard poodle.